World Languages

 Students will have weekly assignments in writing, reading comprehension, and must watch videos to complete their assignments.
 In addition, students will listen to audio recordings from various French-speaking countries weekly.
 Students will take weekly tests varying from writing, listening comprehension, and reading to prepare for the AP test.
 Students are also expected to speak and communicate in French while in class with no use of English.

-- Homework Expectation: 4-5 hours per day
+- Homework Expectation: 50 minutes to 1 hour per day

 - AP Exam Required: $105 Fee